charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 ## Turn off Directory Browsing {#dir-browse-off}

 This is not part of the assignment.
-You don't have to do this, at least not yet.
+You don't have to do this, at least not for the midterm.

 The goal is to turn off directory browsing so hackers can't learn your file structure.
 This is not a big risk for us, but it is reasonable to want to do this sort of thing.